Youthanasia: Background and recording

+Norman suggested that they build a new self-dedicated studio, in cooperation with the band, Capitol and Norman's funding a modular studio was built in a warehouse in South Phoenix, installed with a Solid State Logic 64-channel console, a 48-track digital tape recorder and an assortment of outboard effects.
+Construction of the studio began in February 1994, with the band setting up on May 16th for rehearsals and commencing recording in June.
+They took a more live approach to recording, getting the backing tracks down as a band rather than relying on overdubs like on Countdown To Extinction, with Mustaine and Friedman sharing rhythm guitar duties.

 Of interest is that this was hoped to be the first album recorded solely on hard drives, rather than magnetic tape.
 Both Norman and Mustaine were believers in being on the cutting edge of technology, Norman had long been using computers to sample, tune and comp tracks.
 Digidesign was working on expanding Pro Tools from a single track to multitracking and it was hoped that as many as 48 digital tracks could be synced and used to record.
 The computers used were mostly Macintosh Quadra and with a great effort by all, it was soon evident that magnetic tape would have to be used.

 Artwork and title

 Dave Mustaine later credited the entire line-up for writing Youthanasia as a tribute to the band's success at the time.

 The cover art by Hugh Syme features an elderly woman hanging babies by their feet on a seemingly endless clothesline.
 According to bassist David Ellefson, the artwork concept was directly inspired from a line of the title track, "We've been hung out to dry".
 He explained that the title track "was probably the strongest representation of how we feel about the young people who listen to our music and what their future holds for them.
 It's like you have a choice, you can become proactive or you can choose 'Youthanasia'."
 The title is a combination of the words "youth" and "euthanasia".
 Mustaine has stated that the idea for the title stems from hearing about Jack Kevorkian, as well as the declining state of well-being of young people, specifically referring to issues like drugs, crime and violence, and a lack of parenting.
 The live version of the artwork is also seen in "Train of Consequences" music video.

 Like its previous album Countdown to Extinction, Youthanasia is the second album to not feature the band's mascot Vic Rattlehead on the front cover but on the back instead.